 - Register with the National Matching Service

 - Personal interview upon invitation.
-Only upon interview invitation must a 2x2 photo be sent directly to the program director, Lori Barbeau, DDS, via email to email@example.com
+Upon interview invitation, a high-resolution photo (.jpeg file) must be sent directly to the program director, Carli Digioia, DMD, via email to firstname.lastname@example.org.

 - Patient volume: Large, diverse patient population with a significant portion of children with special needs.
 Residents have a very active patient schedule exposing them to a wide range of pediatric dental procedures and diagnostically challenging cases.